The Archive

 Duster Bennett.

-Not the festival held by Freddie Bannister, but another creature altogether , most press sources do not mention Funkadelic, but our eyewitnesses assert that they were there.
+Not the festival held by Freddie Bannister, but another creature altogether , most press sources did not mention Funkadelic, but our eyewitnesses assert that they were there and we now have an artivel that prooves that they were present .

-This is entirely possible, the band were supposed to be playing 15 dates in the UK- only ten of which are documented .
-They were in the UK at the time .We managed to find this poster which has them playing an unknown civic centre on the 7th, and they played the Roundhouse in London on the 9th, they certainly could have been in Lincoln for the 8th and may have been a last minute addition to rhe bill.
+The band were playing 15 dates in the UK- only ten of which are documented .We managed to find this poster which has them playing an unknown civic centre on the 7th, and they played the Roundhouse in London on the 9th, they certainly could have been in Lincoln for the 8th and may have been a last minute addition to rhe bill, or more lkiely, this was just another one of those gigs that dropped off the radar as the years have passed. .

 Funkadelic were there alright !
 Ticket , press report and photo courtesy Colin Moss of local band "Scapa Flow"